-Kanda Poha is a Maharashtrian delicacy, which is often made with Onions (Kanda) and Flattened Rice (Poha).
+Kanda Poha is a Maharashtrian delicacy, which is often made using Onions (Kanda) and Flattened Rice (Poha).

-You can have this dish as breakfast or tea-time snack, but most of the time it is served as a breakfast dish across India.
+You can have it as a breakfast or tea-time snack, but most of the time it is served as a breakfast snack across India.

-We also make Kanda Poha at home, and it has now become our regular breakfast dish for Mondays.
+In my family, we also make Kanda Poha for breakfast, and it has now become our go-to dish for Mondays.

-In the following post, I have shared a traditional version of Kanda Poha recipe.
+In the following post, I have shared a traditional version of the Kanda Poha recipe.

 In this recipe, I have used Fried Peanuts as well as Boiled Potatoes.
 You can add or remove them as per your taste.